Are you thinking about getting into voiceover work? You’ll want to read this article that is devoted to that topic.

 - Storyteller: How to Be An Audiobook Narrator by Lorelei King and Ali Muirden

-While other people who call themselves narrators have written books and/or created on-line courses, I’d advise that you look at the author’s audiobook credits on Audible before deciding to buy one.
+While other people who call themselves narrators have written books and/or created on-line courses, I’d advise that you look at the author’s audiobook credits on Audible before deciding to buy.
 Some people with little to no actual experience in this profession have written books to cash in on the audiobook boom.
 If most of the books in a narrator’s portfolio have a finished time of 3-4 hours or less and/or are book summaries, diet plans, or cookbooks, I suggest that you spend your money on a product from a more well-established person who has narrated popular genres.

 Being a professional audiobook narrator is the fulfillment of a dream for me!
 Is it also your dream?
 By taking the actions you’ve read here, you’ll be on your way to bringing your own dream to fruition!
 I’d love to hear from you when you publish your first audiobook!